v2pro/koala/README.md

 * KOALA_LOG_FILE: STDOUT/STDERR/filepath, if using filepath, the log will rotate every hour
 * KOALA_LOG_LEVEL: TRACE/DEBUG/INFO/ERROR/FATAL
 * KOALA_INBOUND_READ_TIMEOUT: a duration string, set the timeout of inbound read response fron sut
-* KOALA_XDEBUG_PORT: port, the port of xdebug remote port, when replay a session with xdebug
+* KOALA_OUTBOUND_BYPASS_PORT: port, the port of outbound will bypass, eg replay a session with xdebug and pass xdebug remote port

 # Build tags